rizinorg/cutter/docs/source/contributing/docs/getting-started.rst

 The following sections suggest ways you can contribute to Cutter's documentation.
 The list isn't complete as the possibilities are limitless.

+The source for this documentation is available in the `docs directory <https://github.com/radareorg/cutter/tree/master/docs>`_ on Cutter's repository.
+When the docs re updated, they are generated and pushed directly to the website at <https://cutter.re/docs>.
+The source for the website and blog are available on the `cutter.re's repository <https://github.com/radareorg/cutter.re>`_ and are served from the ``gh-pages`` branch.

 .. tip::
   Document what you wished to see.
 If you are a user of Cutter, try to think what things you would want to see documented when you started using the project.
 Sometimes, the best contributions are coming from your own needs.